Buy now, pay later: Indonesia

 There exist numerous illicit BNPL providers (pinjol) that are not registered with the Financial Services Authority (OJK).
 These services impose high interest rates and penalties, misuse personal credentials, and employ debt collectors to collect late payment, often under threat of violence to the obligate.
 Out of 16,231 complaints filed with OJK's Illegal Financial Activities Task Force in 2024, 15,162 were related to illegal pinjol.

 The controversy surrounding pinjol platforms, aside from their illegal counterpart, is due to its ties to illicit online gambling.
 Users use the liquidity to finance their gambling addiction.
 To repay these loans and be eligible for more withdrawals (for revolving debt-style pinjol), desperate users have often sold their or their family's belongings, or even resorted to criminal activities.
 Circulating funds for illicit gambling increased 43% YoY in Q3 2025, reaching IDR 99.6 trillion.
 In an attempt to reduce the stigma and controversy, OJK renamed the platform from pinjol to the more formal, pindar (pinjaman daring).
 A policy involving freezing bank accounts that had been dormant for more than 3 months was proposed in May 2025, as an attempt to curb misallocation of funds and hacking.
 After public outcry, this policy was reversed and more than 28 million bank accounts were reopened.
 Campaigns have also been held by OJK and Bank Indonesia to raise awareness of the impact of late payments on a user's SLIK (credit score).

+New Zealand

+Regulatory attention increased in the early 2020s as the sector expanded.
+In 2021 the Ministry of Business, Innovation and Employment began reviewing the BNPL market as part of a broader examination of consumer credit regulation.
+In 2023 the New Zealand government announced plans to bring BNPL providers under consumer credit legislation, including requirements for affordability assessments and lender responsibilities similar to those applied to other credit providers.

 United Kingdom

 On 2 February 2021, the British government announced its intention to bring interest-free BNPL products into the sphere of regulation.
-Proposed legislation which will provide for BNPL schemes to be regulated was introduced in May 2025.
 In 2022, the UK Financial Conduct Authority (FCA) published research warning that a significant proportion of BNPL users did not fully understand the terms of their borrowing and could be exposed to financial harm.

+Proposals on regulating the UK's BNPL schemes were introduced by Emma Reynolds, then Economic Secretary to the Treasury, in May 2025.
+Her announcement noted that such schemes were useful tools for families "when used responsibly", but that consumers needed protection and better information.

 United States

-Prior to 2024, BNPL products were classified by the Consumer Financial Protection Bureau as "'four-installment, no-interest consumer loan[s], typically with a down payment of 25 percent and the remaining three installments due in two-week intervals.'"
+Prior to 2024, BNPL products were classified by the Consumer Financial Protection Bureau as "four-installment, no-interest consumer loan[s], typically with a down payment of 25 percent and the remaining three installments due in two-week intervals".
 This was prior to the imposition of any regulation of BNPL at the federal level.